AnnulusGames/Expect/README.md

 The error messages will be as follows:

 ```
-Expected: some item equal to -1 and some item equal to 1
+Expected: some item equal to -1
 But was:  < 1, 2, 3, 4, 5 >
 ```